kubeflow/fairing/roadmap.md

 1. Distirbuted training for LightGBM
 1. TF-Serving as an option for delpolyment in addition to Seldon model server
 1. Improve documentation and testing

+# Q3 and Q4 2019 Big Rocks
+1. Support for distributed training in other frameworks: PyTorch, Spark ML, etc.
+1. Integrations: KF-Serving, KF-Pipelines, Katib
+1. Integration tests for on-prem use case